bhj/gl-chromakey/README.md

 -----
 * Add WebGL framebuffer/texture to acceptable source media types
 * Add WebGL framebuffer/texture as acceptable target instead of canvas
-* Currently assumes target canvas is WebGL context.
-Allow painting to 2d context
 * Provide more complete examples
 * implement `draw()`
-* Fall back to 2d canvas if WebGL is not supported.
-Will require much smaller video unless browsers change implementation of `getImageData`
 * Add method for changing clipping area
 * Allow clipping area for individual keys
 * Add method/option for scaling?